Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Spin-wave analysis

-Essentially, our experimental observations in 8.8\,T are reproduced using SpinW with an optimized set of exchange parameters: $J_1 = -114$\,K, $J_2 = 30$\,K and $J_3 = 2.9$\,K and $J_4 = 0.5$\,K. While this value of $J_4$ is rather small, it is still larger than the DFT estimate.
-This parameter set $J_1$--$J_4$ was then applied to the other two magnetic phases IV and V: Phase IV contains a commensurate magnetic state with a propagation vector ${\bf q} = (0, 0, 0.5)$ where the magnetic moments lie in the $ac$ plane with an angle of $-27^{\circ}$ between the moment direction and the $a$ axis~\cite{Willenberg2016}.
+Phase IV contains a commensurate magnetic state with a propagation vector ${\bf q} = (0, 0, 0.5)$ where the magnetic moments lie in the $ac$ plane with an angle of $-27^{\circ}$ between the moment direction and the $a$ axis~\cite{Willenberg2016}.
 For the LSWT calculations, the magnetic structure from the refinement in Ref.~\cite{Willenberg2016} was set as initial magnetic structure.
 Then, the spins were canted out of the $ac$ plane by $+33^{\circ}$ to account for the effect of the external magnetic field $\mathbf{H} \parallel b$ axis.
 At this canting angle, the best matching between the INS data and the calculations was obtained.
 The LSWT calculations were carried out for a supercell matching the magnetic unit cell.
 The magnetic phase V was modeled as a longitudinal SDW with a magnetic propagation vector ${\bf q} = (0, k_y, 0.5)$ according to the refinement of the magnetic structure carried out in Ref.~\cite{Willenberg2016}.
 The present INS measurements at 1.3\,K and 7.6\,T were carried out in the high-field region of phase V where $k_y$ is almost field and temperature independent~\cite{Heinze2019}.
-Following Ref.~\cite{Heinze2019}, $k_y = 1/11$ was set for the calculations.
+Following these findings, $k_y = 1/11$ was set for the calculations.
 Moreover, to account for the effect of the magnetic field on the spin structure, the spin density was shifted towards positive values to obtain a magnetic state with $M = 0.8\,M_\mathrm{sat}$ (see magnetization measurements in Ref.~\cite{Wolter2012}).
 The calculations were carried out for a supercell matching the magnetic unit cell.

-In Figs.~\ref{fig:LSWT_k}--\ref{fig:LSWT_h}, we present the LSWT results for the magnetic states described above; they are presented as color-coded spin wave dispersions plotted as energy transfer over $(h, k, l)$.
-For comparison, on the horizontal and vertical axes, the same scales as for the presentation of the INS data were applied.
-The calculated spectra were convoluted with a Gaussian function (width 0.1\,meV) to simulate a finite energy resolution comparable to the experimental data.
-We provide the SpinW scripts used in the Supplemental Material~\cite{SI}.
+In the second, fourth and sixth rows of Fig.~\ref{fig:INSdata_LSWT}, we present the LSWT results for the magnetic states described above.
+They are presented as color-coded spin-wave dispersions plotted as energy transfer over $(h, k, l)$.
+The calculated spectra were convoluted with a Gaussian function of 0.1\,meV width to simulate a finite energy resolution comparable to the experimental data.
+We provide the SpinW scripts used in Ref.~\cite{SI}.